Jean-Luc Mélenchon: Regionalism

-Mélenchon has no real position on regionalism, but has stated that he supports the teaching of regional languages, especially Breton.
+Mélenchon comes from a left-wing tradition that emphasises the unity of the French Republic and is suspicious of regionalism.
+Nevertheless, Mélenchon has no fixed position on regionalism, but has stated that he supports the teaching of regional languages, especially Breton.
 He supports state funding for the teaching of the Breton language.
 He has gone against autonomy for Brittany, even criticising socialists from the region for promoting "autonomy".

-In 2018, Mélenchon was asked a question about an anti-corruption investigation by a journalist from Toulouse.
+In 2018, Mélenchon was asked a question about an anti-corruption investigation by a journalist from Toulouse, Véronique Gaurel.
 He responded by mocking her accent, accusing her of "talking nonsense" and then asking "has anyone got a question in more or less comprehensible French?".
 Video of the exchange was circulated widely on social media and sparked a debate about whether discrimination based on regional accents should be made illegal.
 Mélenchon apologised for his comment, claiming he thought the journalist was mocking him.

 Controversies

 Interactions with the media

-Jean-Luc Mélenchon is often highly critical of the media, and has asked his supporters to monitor and film journalists, especially of Le Monde and Libération.
+Mélenchon is often highly critical of the media, and has asked his supporters to monitor and film journalists, especially of Le Monde and Libération.
 Mélenchon has insulted numerous journalists.
 He labelled Renaud Revel of L'Express a "dirty little spy" and called the magazine "fascist".
 In 2021 he was found guilty of public defamation after calling a Le Monde journalist a reformed assassin and a CIA muse on his blog in November 2016.
-He frequently criticizes Germany and German policy, leading to spats with German newsmagazine Der Spiegel, which has run articles calling him a "demagogue" and "a hater of Germany."
+He frequently criticises Germany and German policy, leading to spats with German newsmagazine Der Spiegel, which has run articles calling him a "demagogue" and "a hater of Germany."